 As a registered undertaking under the Health Insurance Act 1994, Irish Life Health complies with Open Enrolment.
 This means that Irish Life Health must accept all applicants, regardless of their risk status, age or gender, subject to prescribed waiting periods.
-Due to this legislation, the company does not have an Underwriting Policy governing the acceptance of risks.
+Due to this legislation, the company does not have a policy governing the acceptance of risks.